tin6150/inet-dev-class/census/README.censusBlock.rst

   > ca2018bg-albers-density.json
 # ca2018bg-albers-density.json is a geojson, so
 ln ca2018bg-albers-density.json ca2018bg-albers-density.geojson
-# result is viewable in mapshaper.org
+# result is viewable in mapshaper.org, but file isn't truly a geojson?
 # but that only display map data (census block group outlines?), and density is not colored in.